tustin2121/James_Somerton_Transcripts/_videos/n41RAyav_d8.md

 <compare>
 <james {% include timecode %}>

 Luz struggles with conformity.
 She wants the simple things by witch standards.
 However, she is immediately faced with criticism simply because humans lack the anatomy to perform typical magic.
 And even though Luz discovers how to study magic through discovering four combinable glyphs around the isles, she is constantly decried as a fake witch.
 It's a struggle for her to convince classmates and grown-ups to take her seriously.
 Many don't believe she has a place in the Boiling Isles, the place she escaped to in order to reject conformity.
 And suddenly Luz is in an escapist environment which has the very trappings of the conformist society from which she fled.
-Welcome to the queer community! [party noisemaker sound]
+Welcome to the queer community! <u>[party noisemaker sound]</u>

 </james>
 <from></from>